Installation and Care for Mallee bird baths

 Use & maintenance

 It is not necessary to keep the bath filled to the brim.
-The constant changes in water level help create the lush gradations in the blue-green patina.
-Some gardeners may wish to let natural rainfall and daytime evaporation manage the volume of water in the bath.
+It is the constant changes in water level that help create the lush gradations in the blue-green patina.

 Certain plants will encourage and attract birds to your garden.
 To find out more about which plants attract which birds, these links offer a starting point: